Ransom Cloud & MS Office 365

 Can this be avoided?
 Maybe.
 It is getting harder for users to identify what is real and what is fake among the hundreds of emails they receive daily.
 We can certainly train our users and expose them to simulated threats and capture statistics, but this is typically not a priority.
 The best way to protect ones self is to always have a backup of all your emails.
 Old school, we used to that with .PST files when we had size limits on our mailboxes.
 New school, there are now solutions that will seamlessly backup your Office 365 emails directly from cloud to cloud, by maintaining potentially infinite number of restore points and providing instant recovery of emails.
 Can we prevent users from being ‘infected’, not really, but we must never stop trying.
 There are no tools or software that will stop the ‘click’.

 What we can do; however, is give users a little more assurance that if things go sideways, there is an easier way to recover and it does not require Bitcoins.
 Please remember that this attack vector has been kept in the lab, so far; and when it does escape into the wild, we will be a little more cognizant of its existence.
 Furthermore, it is most likely that OneDrive will be targeted next.

 Remember, think before you click!

-As always, if you have any questions regarding cloud email best practices, including how to protect your environment please contact Lanworks, as we are always here with customer tested and customer proven solutions.
+If you have any questions regarding cloud email best practices, including how to protect your environment please contact Lanworks, we are always here with customer tested and customer proven solutions.